9623Y/9623Y-Spin-Up-Notebook/Website Entries/01 Important Info/README.md

 ## ***Game Explanation***
 This year the competition is titled VEX: Spin-Up

 The field will be divided diagonally into two halves.
 Robots will be attempting to score discs from the field into the high goals and low goals.
 There is only 1 high goal and 1 low goal assigned to each allience, with a disc scored in the high goal being worth 5 points and a disc in the low goal being worth 1 point.
 Teams can use the temporary unlimited horizontal expansion limit in the last 10 seconds to cover as many tiles as possible and earn an additional 3 points for each tile covered.
-There are a total of 36 tiles on the field and both teams can be awarded points for touching the same tile.
+There are a total of 28 tiles on the field, excluding the 8 used for the Low Goals, and both teams can be awarded points for touching the same tile.
 Each covered tile is worth 3 points.
 Teams can also use the robots to change the color of the rollers to their assigned alliance color to gain 10 points for each roller owned by their alliance.
 There are a total of 4 rollars around the field that either alliance can score.
 Teams can also gain points from the autonomous driving period.
 Whichever team completes the autonomous period tasks will be awarded the 10 autonomous bonus points.

 <img src="https://user-images.githubusercontent.com/93736394/196194837-514300cb-4613-436a-89bc-c94df2e87edb.png" height = "250">
 <img src="https://user-images.githubusercontent.com/93736394/196195898-4993a281-fc40-453b-894e-de4e4478d20a.png" height = "250">